November 20, 2009

 After moving into our ranch house, the mobile home became a bunkhouse with the addition of two bunkrooms.
 We’ve had many family re-unions here, with meals served on the huge veranda.
 And, we now have Elk City Water!!

 We also have kid’s birthday parties, where the children can enjoy “hands on” farmyard animals.
-Ridge has dug several ponds on the property and most are stocked with fish.
+We have dug several ponds on the property and most are stocked with fish.
 The Old Swimming Hole is big enough to have a little paddle in a canoe, and when the North Fork of the Red River runs deep enough we have several canoes available for a fun trip down the river.
 There are five hundred acres of God’s beautiful creation in which to walk, play, hike, rest, relax, fish, hunt, horseback ride and to become reacquainted with the Creator.
 This is the setting for our ministry – Maranatha – Out on the Ranch.

 Our original vision was to provide a safe, peaceful environment for burned out Christians, especially ministers and missionaries.
 A place to come to be refreshed, restored, renewed, and revived -- to relax and re-connect with God.
 Ideally we would like to be able to offer this opportunity free of cost and there have been times when we have felt led to do so and have been able to do so.